ananyabchetia/vanitysizing/README.md

 ## Goals
 - Show the challenges women face because there is so much size variation in clothing brands.
 - Produce a plotly beeswarm or scatterplot graph.
 That way, users can hoover over the points and see that each dot represents a brand.
+- Produce a chart similar to the one I found on [The Pudding](https://pudding.cool/projects/vocabulary/index.html)

  ## Steps I took to accomplish this
 - I scraped sizechart.com to find a list of major U.S and UK brands.
 I multiscraped the pages and found size charts for each of these brands.
 I had to double check all the brands to ensure sizechart.com was up to date.
 It was not.
 So, I had to go to several clothing store's websites and scrape from there using playwright to speed up the process.